notjj1234/speaking_godot_game/README.md

 ## 📖 About The Project

 Loqui Quest is a 2D topdown RPG game that combines JRPG combat with language learning via speech mechanics.
-This game heavily inspired by games we all know and love such as **Zelda**, **Dragon Quest** and **Final Fantasy**
+This is game heavily inspired by games we all know and love such as **Zelda**, **Dragon Quest** and **Final Fantasy**

 > Assets courtesy of [Michael Games](https://michaelgames.itch.io/2d-action-adventure-rpg-assets).
 > Cannot thank him enough for making these assets free to use.
 This personal project of mine would never have started if not for him.